PulseSync-LLC/YMusic-DRPC/doc/en/readme.md

 - The script automatically detects whether to use `py` or `python` based on your system.
 If one fails, it tries the other.

-- The script launches a server on port 19582 and updates your Discord Rich Presence with YandexMusic information.
+- The script launches a server on port 19582 and updates your Discord Rich Presence with information from YandexMusic.

 ### Troubleshooting: